sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 The download link to your CSV of errored rows will be available for 24 hours.
 {% endinfo %}

-The CSV uploads to your contacts database.
-You w once the CSV has been processed.

 {% warning %}
 The maximum CSV file size is 2GB.
 {% endwarning %}